Wānaka Lakefront Development Plan

 - Stage Three (complete)

 - Stage Four (in conjunction with the Wānaka Town Centre Masterplan)

 Stage One of the Wānaka Lakefront Development Plan saw the construction of the Wānaka-Mt Aspiring Road Carpark, completed in December 2018.

-Stage Three of the Wānaka Lakefront Development Plan runs from Bullock Creek through to the Wānaka Marina, and will see the implementation of a number of features, including:
+Now complete, Stage Three of the Wānaka Lakefront Development Plan runs from Bullock Creek through to the Wānaka Marina, and saw the implementation of a number of features, including:

 Restoration and development of native vegetation - large scale planting to maintain the lakefront's rugged, wild landscape.